Successfully investing in Turkey

 Turkey was one of the few countries to record a growing economy for the pandemic year.
 How sustainable is the success?

-Turkey proved to be largely adaptable in the pandemic year and responded to the changing conditions of the economy with quick measures and restructuring.
-Government support through loans with favourable interest rates provided significant bridging support for the private sector.
-The steady expansion of digitalisation as well as its integration into everyday working life also represent a relevant key to success.
-The large potential of qualified and competitive labour, good infrastructure and the central location between Europe and Asia continue to be sustainable growth factors.
-The government's orientation towards increased investment, especially in the regional production and manufacturing industry, as well as in the energy and environmental sector (e.g. sustainable and renewable energies), points to a good basis for further development.
+Turkey proved to be highly adaptable, especially in the pandemic year, responding to the changing conditions of the economy with rapid action and restructuring.
+However, these characteristics continued to be present before the pandemic as well as afterwards.
+The steady expansion of digitalization, its integration into everyday working life, and digital administration also represent a relevant key to success.
+The large potential of qualified and competitive labor, good infrastructure and the central location between Europe and Asia continue to be sustainable growth factors.
+The government's orientation towards increased investment, especially in the regional production and manufacturing industry as well as in the energy and environmental sector (e.g. sustainable and renewable energies), points to a good basis for further development.

 In your opinion, how will Turkey develop?

-The rapid adjustment to the conditions and consequences of the pandemic as well as the continued growth of the economy maintain the positive outlook for the future.
+The rapid adaptability in a fast-moving economic and social environment as well as the continued growth of the economy maintain the positive outlook for the future.
 The medium- to long-term opportunities for companies continue to be assessed as good.
 The country has good growth rates compared to Europe, a young, well-educated population and, above all, entrepreneurial people.
-Measures to counter the current decline in the value of the Turkish Lira and the accompanying inflation are various stabilisation packages related to, among other things, losses from exchange rate fluctuations and the promotion of Lira deposits.
+Measures to counter the current decline in the value of the Turkish Lira and the accompanying inflation are various stabilization packages related to, among other things, losses from exchange rate fluctuations and the promotion of Lira deposits.

-The Turkish economy can grow strongly in the coming years while limiting inflation.
+The Turkish economy can grow strongly in the coming years while containing inflation.
+The first quarter of 2023 also indicates this for the time being.
 It is now important to curb inflation and thus exchange rate fluctuations, rebalance the current account and boost investor confidence.

 Contact